-- In CBE programs time can vary and learning is held constant (students do not progress until demonstrating mastery over the competency but are given the time they need to do so).
-In traditional educational models time is fixed, and the level of learning varies. - In traditional educational models institutional contribution is demonstrated with structured class sessions that provide a fixed number of hours of engagement as a measure of learning opportunity.
-In CBE models institutions provide enough academic resources, activity, and time for learners to achieve outcomes and directly measure these learning outcomes. - In traditional educational models academic content is organized around courses and students' progress by completing courses and accumulating credits.
-In credit-based CBE programs academic content or delivery is organized around competencies and students' progress by demonstrating mastery of competencies. - In traditional educational models the level of learning is expressed with course grades.
-In CBE models, the level of learning is expressed by recording the competencies mastered.
+- Time can vary and learning is held constant (students do not progress until demonstrating mastery over the competency but are given the time they need to do so). - Institutions provide enough academic resources, activity, and time for learners to achieve outcomes and directly measure these learning outcomes. - Academic content or delivery is organized around competencies and students' progress by demonstrating mastery of competencies. - Level of learning is expressed by recording the competencies mastered.